attractivechaos/kann/examples/README.md

 ### Character-level text generation with RNN

 Implemented in [textgen.c](textgen.c).
 This is not a standard model in that the initial hidden states depend on the previous output.
-It tends to memorize short text better.
+It tends to memorize text better.
 ```sh
 ./textgen -o acc.kan accelerando.txt
 ./textgen -i acc.kan